Maria Bartiromo: Early life and education

-While at NYU she began with radio, and got an internship with talk host Barry Farber's show on WMCA 570 in New York after Farber visited a class she was in.
+While at NYU she became involved with radio, interning on Barry Farber's show on WMCA 570.
 Farber was impressed by her willingness and capability in doing behind-the-scenes tasks associated with the role.
 Following that, she interned at CNN.

 Career

 CNN

-After her internship, which began in 1988/89, Bartiromo spent five years as an executive producer and assignment editor with CNN Business.
+After her internship, which began in 1988 or 1989, Bartiromo spent five years as an executive producer and assignment editor with CNN Business.
 Her supervisor at CNN was Lou Dobbs, who later became a colleague at Fox Business.
 She also worked as a production assistant for Stuart Varney there.